sodul/terraform-provider-clumio/docs/resources/clumio_policy.md

-<a id="nestedblock--operations--backup_window"></a>
+<a id="nestedblock--operations--backup_window_tz"></a>
-### Nested Schema for `operations.backup_window`
+### Nested Schema for `operations.backup_window_tz`

 Required:

+- `start_time` (String) The time when the backup window opens.
+Specify the start time in the format hh:mm, where hh represents the hour of the day and mm represents the minute of the day based on the 24 hour clock.

+Optional:

 - `end_time` (String) The time when the backup window closes.
 Specify the end time in the format hh:mm, where hh represents the hour of the day and mm represents the minute of the day based on the 24 hour clock.
-- `start_time` (String) The time when the backup window opens.
-Specify the start time in the format hh:mm, where hh represents the hour of the day and mm represents the minute of the day based on the 24 hour clock.

 ## Import